appletonbrian/EC601-HW1-AppCao/README.md

 ```
 $ bash RunModifiedFaceDetect.sh
 ```
 Bravo!
-Brian's face and smile would be captured in this video.
+Brian's face and smile will be captured in this video.